This page provides a variety of resources regarding legal US online poker.

 - The gaming expansion also means that PA will allow VGTs in truck stop locations as well as new Category 4 mini-casinos.

 When can you gamble online?
-That’s not known yet, but it should be sometime in 2018.
+That’s not known yet, but it should be sometime within the next couple months.

 New York online poker